Verdify

 Security, quality, procurement, or legal reviewers need clear controls before implementation.

-The team can name systems of record, approval owners, and evidence sources.
+The team can name systems of record, approval owners, evidence sources, and outcome signals.

-You want a scorecard before expanding AI authority.
+You want private evals before expanding AI authority.

 Not a fit when